-This Pineapple Coconut Rice recipe is inspired by a Thai restaurant favorite.
+Here’s a Thai vegetable fried rice recipe inspired by a restaurant favorite.
 It’s easily recreated at home and makes a lovely centerpiece for a meal.
-Pineapple adds a refreshing note to to a hearty, vegetable-filled rice dish, making an everyday meal seem like a special occasion.
+Pineapple adds a refreshing note to to a hearty, vegetable-filled rice dish.
+It’s easy to make and turns an everyday meal seem like a special occasion.

 - 1 1/2 cups long-grain brown rice (try brown Basmati)

 - 1 cup light coconut milk (about half of a 15-ounce can)

 - 1 tablespoon safflower or other high-heat oil

 - 1 large onion, preferably red, chopped

 - 2 medium carrots, sliced

 - 2 medium tomatoes, diced

 - 2 cups fresh pineapple cut into 3/4-inch chunks, or one 16- to 20-ounce can unsweetened pineapple chunks , drained (reserve the liquid for another purpose)

 - 1 to 2 teaspoons good-quality curry powder